nethask/qsh/README.md

 with gzip compression and one stream.
 Library for now supports only OrdLog data stream.
 Other types of streams will be added soon.

+Developed for version 4 of QSH file format.

 ## Install

 ```